zsiki/ls/doc/source/usersguide.rst

    *(12.)
 Add new point to the Coordinate list*

-You can use the standard QGIS *Add Delimited Text Layer* to bulk import coordinates from CSV or TXT files.
+You can use the standard QGIS *Add Delimited Text Layer* button to bulk import coordinates from CSV or TXT files.
 The restrictions are

 - the column names must be the same as discribe before (point_id, e, n, z, pc, pt)
 - the column types must be the same as discribed before, a CSVT file can be created to define column types, the name of the CSVT file must be the same as the CSV file